 You may not need a point of sale system as a wholesaler, but you’ll need to deal with invoicing.
 You’ll need to create easy-to-pay invoices that include:

 - Customer purchase order (PO) numbers or billing codes

 - Itemized lists of goods and pricing

 - Lengthier payment terms

-Also remember, you don’t have to choose one versus the other.
+Remember, you don’t have to choose one or the other.
 In many cases, growing businesses do both.
-In fact, we’ve created a detailed guide with 10 tips on how to wholesale to retailers as a retailer.
+In fact, we’ve created a detailed guide on how to wholesale to retailers as a retailer.

-Being able to sell your own creations and manage your own business can provide you the level of freedom you may be yearning for; whether as a retailer or a wholesaler, you can achieve this financial freedom and create a successful enterprise for yourself.
-Just make sure to choose the right business model for you to avoid unnecessary stress later.
+Being able to sell your own creations and manage your own business can give you the level of freedom you desire.
+Whether as a retailer or a wholesaler, you can achieve this financial freedom and create a successful enterprise for yourself.